Get ahead in your first year at Otago

 - Study skills such as note-taking and finding information

 UniStart also offers the option of weekly peer study support groups during semester 1 each year while you settle into uni.

-The Student Learning Development team partner with the Locals programme to offer academic support to all first year students living at home or in a flat.
+The Student Learning Development team partner with the Locals Programme to offer academic support to all first year students living at home or in a flat.

-If you are going to be a first year student at Otago next year and will be living at home, boarding or flatting here in Dunedin, why not sign up for the Locals Programmes?
+If you are going to be a first year student at Otago next year and will be living at home, boarding or flatting here in Dunedin, why not sign up for the Locals Programme?
 Enrolments are open now and it’s free to join.
 In addition to academic support you will get access to different O-Week, and social events throughout the year and you can pick and choose as many events as you wish to attend.

-Find out more about the Locals programme or check us out on Facebook
+Find out more about the Locals Programme or check us out on Facebook